f1v/f1v-blog/src/content/blockchain-crud-app/index.md

   }
 ```

-this code will run only once, on deployment and the value of `msg.sender` will be the address of the deployer.
+This code will run only once, on deployment and the value of `msg.sender` will be the address of the deployer.
 We can save this address to our `_devAddress` so we can transfer funds to this address in the future.
 Also we are creating a user for the developer that will take index 0.
 This way our users will start with index 1.
 This can be helpful in validating if a wallet is an existing user.

 6. Now let's create a function to update our user.
 This will be similiar to `createUser` but instead of creating a new User struct, we can simply identify the correct User, and update the neccessary data.